 Where does Phytophthora root rot come from?
-Phytophthora root rot is caused by several species of the fungus-like organism (i.e., water-mold) Phytophthora.
+Phytophthora root rot is caused by several species of the water mold (i.e., fungus-like organism) Phytophthora.
 WI DATCP staff have recently identified six Phytophthora species (P. cactorum, P. europaea, P. megasperma, P. plurivora, P. sansomeana, and P. sp. ‘kelmania’) that can be involved in Christmas tree root rot in Wisconsin.
-These organisms can survive for many years in soil and plant debris as thick-walled resting spores that can eventually germinate and directly infect trees.
-Alternatively during wet periods, certain of these resting spores can germinate to produce swimming spores that are attracted to the roots of Christmas trees and other host plants.
-Resting spores can be moved from field to field on seedlings and transplants, on soil clinging to field equipment and hand tools, in irrigation or flood water, and even on boots and shoes.
+These organisms can survive for many years in soil and plant debris as thick-walled resting spores (called oospores) that can eventually germinate and directly infect trees.
+Alternatively during wet periods, certain of these oospores can germinate to produce swimming spores that are attracted to the roots of Christmas trees and other host plants.
+Oospores can be moved from field to field on seedlings and transplants, on soil clinging to field equipment and hand tools, in irrigation or flood water, and even on boots and shoes.

 How do I avoid problems with Phytophthora root rot in the future?
 Choose sites with well-drained soils and avoid planting in low areas where water drains and pools.
 DO NOT plant Christmas trees in sites that may have had a history of Phytophthora root rot including nurseries, orchards and soybean fields.
 Phytophthora species that cause problems on shrubs, trees and even soybeans can also cause problems on Christmas trees.
 Buy healthy Christmas tree seedlings from a reputable grower.
 Carefully plant seedlings making sure that planting holes are large enough for roots to spread in all directions.
 This will reduce the likelihood of girdling or J-roots that may make trees more prone to infection.
 Also, minimize root wounding at planting, and avoid soil compaction by heavy equipment.
 Water trees adequately, but DO NOT overwater.
 Use well water for irrigation, if possible.
 Avoid using water from ponds, rivers and streams as this water may be contaminated with Phytophthora.
 Routinely inspect Christmas tree plantings for symptoms of Phytophthora root rot and follow the recommendations outlined above if you notice symptoms of the disease.